-Note: depending on the location, it may be necessary to install air conditioners.
-But there’s no need to install a unit in every room.
-It’s best to focus on rooms that are frequently in use.
+Note: It may be necessary to install air conditioners, but not in every room.
+It’s best to focus on rooms that are frequently used.
 Additionally, you can advise clients to prioritize smaller rooms.

 Method #5: Add Passive Heating Options and Skylights